VedMK/BCS-portfolio-Ved/CTFs/Writeups/TryHackMe/Hacker-Holidays-2026/CTF-1/README.md

 ## Testing Process

-Her responses made me believe that she would give me what I need to solve the lab by trying to identify myself authorized.
+Her responses made me believe that she would give me what I need to solve the lab by trying to identify myself as authorized for the information.

 So my first thought process was to tell VERA that I was eligible to become a VIP, and just became a VIP guest, which I thought would make me trustworthy for her.
 But the attempt failed.

 ![Chat2](Chat2.png)
 ![Chat3](Chat3.png)

-I tried to identify myself related to a VIP guest and attempted to extract information from her, but it refused to authorize me for the internal code.
+I tried to identify myself as associated to a VIP guest and attempted to extract information from her, but it refused to authorize me for the internal code.

 Next I decided to look at the lab description once again, and read the story.